-Topic: Review of Students Who Experience Two Unsuccessful Placement Interviews
+Topic: Review of Students Who Expe rience Two Unsuccessful Placement Interviews

-Section Field Education
+Section: Field Education Revised: 8/01/2018

-Date: August 13, 2014 By: lalewis
+Date: August 6, 2019 By: LLewis;I.Kim

 POLICY: Students who fail two placement interviews will not be placed in field.
 A review meeting will be scheduled to determine whether the student will be allowed to continue in the field course.